messier92/Amazon_Clone/README.md

 6. To upload to Firebase for auth/db/hosting:
 a.
 Download a compatible version of firebase with node.js (npm install -g firebase-tools@10.9.2)
 b.
 Login to firebase via the terminal via "firebase login"

+7. To start functions backend:
+a.
+Open the command line terminal and cd to Amazon_Clone\functions (do this through the Windows terminal, not VS Code)
+b.
+Start the backend by typing "firebase emulators:start"

+8. To transfer node_modules:
+npm i package-lock